PavanRangani/docs/docs/prd/aggregated-report/manage-app-report.md

 ### UI Rule

-Mockup when report is not selected //TODO
+Mockup when report is not [selected](https://drive.google.com/file/d/1Y0ZESML5FEJlGhZ-feINyM-LAVdep1Pr/view?usp=share_link)

-Mockup when report is selected but `Report Criterias` is not applicable //TODO
+[Mockup](https://drive.google.com/file/d/1gLhT8YifUxsy3qpXuPkb_C9FNCL_IRvX/view?usp=share_link) when report is selected but `Report Criterias` is not applicable

 - Default message for `Report Criterias`: `No Report Selected`
 - Message when `Report Criterias` is not applicable: `No Criterias Applicable for "{Selected Report name}" Report`